McGill-DMaS/Kam1n0-Community/README.md

 - NonCommercial — You may not use the material for commercial purposes.
 - NoDerivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.

 Please refer to License.txt for details.
+We will relax the licensing model after having some publications.

 Copyright 2015 McGill Unviersity
 All rights reserved.